US' Planned Parenthood cyberattack exposes data of 400K patients: Report

-San Francisco, Dec 3 (IANS) The Los Angeles chapter of Planned Parenthood suffered a ransomware attack in October that compromised the personal information of about 400,000 patients, media reports said.
+San Francisco: The Los Angeles chapter of Planned Parenthood suffered a ransomware attack in October that compromised the personal information of about 400,000 patients, media reports said.

 According to a breach notification the organisation sent to victims, the unidentified perpetrator stole documents from the Planned Parenthood affiliate that contained sensitive data on some patients.